boaworm/TrailcamWeb-Spring/README.md

 Point your browser to port 8080 of whatever machine you are running this on, and you are up!

 > [!NOTE]
 > I've only ported a small amount of function to use the REST services - this is more a PoC using Spring Boot than a full rewrite.
+It lacks any meaningful error handling, only representing a happy-path project.
 >